Hot weather guidelines

 - If possible, reschedule outdoor work and closely monitor indoor workers.

 - Schedule breaks for frequent drinks to ensure adequate hydration.
-Plain water is the liquid of choice; sports drinks and juice are okay.
+Plain water is the drink of choice.

 - Reinforce the signs and symptoms of heat exhaustion and heat stroke and the immediate first aid actions required to treat.
 When in doubt call 911 for help.